DJDanl/cpp-docs.pt-br/docs/parallel/concrt/reference/concurrent-unordered-map-class.md

  A chave a ser pesquisada.

 ### <a name="return-value"></a>Valor de retorno
- O número de vezes o número de vezes que a chave aparece no contêiner.
+ O número de vezes o número de vezes que a chave é exibida no contêiner.

 ##  <a name="empty"></a> vazio